Comparison · 11 min read

 How much does digital signage software cost per screen?

 Roughly $7–$60 per screen per month in 2026.
-Kitcast (~$7) and TelemetryTV/Play (~$8) sit at the low end, ScreenCloud (~$20–$30) and NoviSign (~$18–$44) in the middle, and Raydiant (~$49–$59) at the top.
-Xibo self-hosted is free software plus your own server.
+PosterBooking sits below everything (free for a handful of screens, then a few dollars each), Kitcast (~$7) and TelemetryTV/Play (~$8) are the low end, Screenly is around $10, ScreenCloud (~$20–$30) and NoviSign (~$18–$44) the middle, and Raydiant (~$49–$59) the top.
+Xibo self-hosted and Anthias are free software plus your own hardware.
 ChannelOS and Play both offer a genuinely free first screen; most others are trial-only.

 Your screen is two minutes away.